jasongormanuk/otelite/README.md

-# OTELite
+# Otelite

-An OTEL library that doesn't weigh a ton.
+A lightweight, web focused Otel library.

-OTELite is built with size and performance in mind, noticing that current OTEL libraries either shipped an entire gRPC implementation or included sub-dependencies bloating their overall size and the size of your application.
+Otel libraries in the wild either shipped an entire gRPC implementation to the browser or include a large amount of sub-dependencies bloating the overall size of your application.

-OTELite focuses on being small and easy to work with
+Otelite focuses on being small and easy to work with.

-- Lightweight (15kb uncompressed, 3.3kb brotli compressed)
+- Lightweight (18kb uncompressed, 4kb brotli compressed)
 - Zero external dependencies
-- Written from scratch with key features

 ## Features